-Pressure Cooker Pork Country Ribs with Cider and Mustard recipe.
-Country-style ribs with apples and mustard - a hearty meal from the pressure cooker.
+Instant Pot Country Style Ribs with Cider and Mustard recipe.
+Fork tender pork with apples and cider make a hearty meal from the pressure cooker.

 - 1 tablespoon vegetable oil

 - 3 pounds pork country-style ribs (or pork shoulder western ribs)

 - 1½ teaspoons fine sea salt